long2ice/swagin/README.md

 ## Introduction

-`FastGo` is a web framework based on `Gin` and `Swagger`, which wraps `Gin` and provides built-in swagger api docs.
+`FastGo` is a web framework based on `Gin` and `Swagger`, which wraps `Gin` and provides built-in swagger api docs with configuration.

 ## Why I build this project?

-Before I have used [FastAPI](https://github.com/tiangolo/fastapi), which gives me a good experience in api docs generation, because nobody like writing api docs.
+Previous I have used [FastAPI](https://github.com/tiangolo/fastapi), which gives me a great experience in api docs generation, because nobody like writing api docs.

-Now I use `Gin` but I can't found anything like that, I found [swag](https://github.com/swaggo/swag) but write docs with comment is so stupid.
+Now I use `Gin` but I can't found anything like that, I found [swag](https://github.com/swaggo/swag) but which write docs with comment is so stupid.
 So there is `FastGo`.

 ## Installation